 Jim represents numerous school districts providing advice on a wide variety of school law issues including student rights, records and discipline; policy issues; Board issues; and all contractual matters.
 He also serves as an independent hearing officer for student expulsion matters.

-Jim has been recognized in The Best Lawyers in America® continuously since 2005 and has been selected as their “Lawyer of the Year” for Employment Law - Management in 2013 and 2015.
+Jim has been recognized in The Best Lawyers in America® continuously since 2005 and has been selected as their “Lawyer of the Year” for Employment Law - Management in 2013 and 2015 and “Lawyer of the Year” for Labor Law - Management in 2013.
 He has been listed in Wisconsin Super Lawyers®.
+Jim is AV Preeminent® Peer Review Rated by Martindale-Hubbell®.

 Jim is a published author of several labor and employment publications: